aFarkas/lazysizes/README.md

 Here the list of options:

 * ``lazySizesConfig.lazyClass`` (default: ``"lazyload"``): Marker class for all elements which should be lazy loaded (There can be only one ``class``.
 In case you need to add some other element, without the defined class, simply add it per JS: ``$('.lazy-others').addClass('lazyload');``)
 * ``lazySizesConfig.preloadAfterLoad`` (default: ``false``): Wether lazysizes should load all elements after the window onload event.
 (Note: lazysizes will then load the elements using a queue.
 Only two parallel elements are loaded at the same time.
 This makes sure that other postboned downloads are not blocked.).
+Note: You often want to set this option to ``true``.
 * ``lazySizesConfig.addClasses`` (default: ``false``): Wether lazysizes should add loading and loaded classes.
 This can be used to add unveil effects or to apply new styles (background-image).
 * ``lazySizesConfig.loadingClass`` (default: ``"lazyloading"``): If ``addClasses`` is set to ``true`` this ``class`` will be added to ``img`` element as soon as image loading starts.
 Can be used to add unveil effects.
 * ``lazySizesConfig.loadedClass`` (default: ``"lazyloaded"``): If ``addClasses`` is set to ``true`` this ``class`` will be added to any element as soon as the image is loaded or the image comes into view.
 Can be used to add unveil effects or to apply styles.